Hunt for AIDS cure accelerates as GSK and U.S. experts link up

 But after a 30-year battle to keep HIV at bay with life-time antiretroviral drugs, there is growing optimism that a cure is feasible.

-The case of Timothy Brown, the so-called “Berlin patient” whose HIV was eradicated by a complex treatment for leukemia in 2007, marked the first cure and the science has been advancing since then.
+The case of Timothy Brown, the so-called “Berlin patient” whose HIV was eradicated by a complex treatment for leukaemia in 2007, marked the first cure and the science has been advancing since then.

-GSK is tapping into the latest expertise by creating an HIV Cure center with the University of North Carolina (UNC) at Chapel Hill and establishing a new jointly owned company.
+GSK is tapping into the latest expertise by creating an HIV Cure centre with the University of North Carolina (UNC) at Chapel Hill and establishing a new jointly owned company.

 The drugmaker said on Monday it would invest $20 million to help fund the work for an initial five years.